David Cameron: Education

-While at Oxford, Cameron was a member of the Bullingdon Club, an exclusive all-male dining society with a reputation for an outlandish drinking culture associated with boisterous behaviour and damaging property.
-In his 2019 memoir For the Record, Cameron wrote about being a member of the Bullingdon and its impact on his political career, saying: "When I look now at the much-reproduced photograph taken of our group of appallingly over-self-confident 'sons of privilege', I cringe.
+At Oxford Cameron become a member of the controversial Bullingdon Club, an exclusive all-male dining society for Oxford University's students with a reputation for elitism, and a culture of excessive drinking associated with boisterous behaviour and damaging property.
+In his 2019 memoir For the Record, Cameron wrote about being a member of the Bullingdon, his regret for having joined and its impact on his political career, saying "When I look now at the much-reproduced photograph taken of our group of appallingly over-self-confident 'sons of privilege', I cringe.
 If I had known at the time the grief I would get for that picture, of course I would never have joined.
 But life isn't like that..." and: "These were also the years after the ITV adaptation of Brideshead Revisited when quite a few of us were carried away by the fantasy of an Evelyn Waugh-like Oxford existence."
 Cameron's period in the Bullingdon Club was examined in a 2009 Channel 4 docudrama, When Boris Met Dave, the title referring to Boris Johnson, another high-profile Conservative Party figure, the then-mayor of London, who had been a member at the same time, and who would go on to be prime minister himself.

 Cameron graduated in 1988 with a first-class BA degree (later promoted to an MA by seniority).